 OPERS - Abbreviation for the Ohio Public Employees Retirement System.

-PFDPF OP&F - Abbreviation for the Ohio Police and Firefighters Disability and Pension Fund.

 Personnel Actions- A specific act by the Employer to implement a personnel decision (e.g. hiring, promotion, demotion, suspension, removal, layoff, wage increases).

 Personnel Decisions - Such decisions include, but are not limited to: (1) recruitment; (2) selection; (3) placement; (4) testing; (5) training; (6) promotions and transfers; (7) layoff and recall; (8) removal; (9) disciplinary action; (10) social and recreational programs; (11) employee benefits and compensation; and (12) tangible program services and benefits.